 It’s hard to stay focused when your neck and back are killing you.
 Crafting an ergonomic workstation isn’t just important for comfort, but for your health.
-There are several schools of thought on how to make your station as ergonomic as possible: standing desk, yoga ball, treadmill, chair with lumbar support, etc. If you have the means, you might adopt all of the above and employ them at different times throughout the day.
+There are several schools of thought on how to make your station as ergonomic as possible: an adjustable standing desk, chair with lumbar support, yoga ball, treadmill, etc. If you have the means, you might adopt all of the above and employ them at different times throughout the day.
 The Occupational Safety and Health Administration (OSHA) has recommended positions.

 Setting out to work eight solid hours is a fool’s goal.
 Working for just one hour, however, is much more doable.
 If you don’t trust yourself to stay on task, you might download FocusBooster, an application that challenges you to stay on task for just 25 minutes out of 30.
 Stay focused for 25 minutes, then reward yourself with a video of Chewbacca reciting the Pledge of Allegiance.